-We are upper-division writing students and faculty who have been specially trained to work with you on your writing and to help you become a better writer.
-We are genuinely interested in what you have to say, and we are known to be attentive, supportive, and helpful.
+We are a team of strong writers who have been trained to help you become a better writer.
+We aim to be attentive, supportive, and helpful and are genuinely interested in what you have to say.

 What we do

 We discuss your writing with you.
-After all, we think that's what writers need most--readers who are interested in their writing and who want to respond to it.
-Thus, we hope you will visit us often--with anything from your biology paper to the poem you wrote last night.
-While we do not claim that we will always be able to respond to the content of a discipline-specific paper, we can certainly be of help with other aspects of it.
-Give us a try!
+After all, we think that's what writers need most—readers who are interested in their writing and who want to respond to it.
+We hope you will visit us often, with anything from your biology paper to the poem you wrote last night.
 You are also welcome to come see us if you're working on a scholarship application letter, a BLA portfolio, or a story of your own.
-Bring us your questions, concerns, or a request for feedback.

 - Bring the latest draft of the paper you want to discuss.